anuragdandge/Assignments/OOP/Exam.md

 ---

 # UNIT 4

+### Virtual Functions

+- #### Need for virtual function:
+Virtual functions are used in object-oriented programming to achieve dynamic binding, which allows the function call to be resolved at runtime rather than compile-time.
+This means that the function called depends on the type of object being referred to, rather than the type of pointer or reference used to refer to the object.
+Virtual functions are declared in a base class and are overridden in derived classes to provide specialized implementations.
+The need for virtual functions arises in scenarios where different derived classes have different implementations of the same function.

+- #### Friend Functions:
+Friend functions are functions that are declared as friends of a class and have access to its private and protected members.
+They can be used to provide functions that are logically part of the class but cannot be implemented as member functions.
+Friend functions are declared using the keyword "friend" in the class definition.

+- #### Static Functions:
+Static functions are member functions of a class that can be called without creating an instance of the class.
+They are declared using the keyword "static" in the class definition.
+Static functions can access only static data members of the class and cannot access non-static data members or member functions.

+- #### Assignment and Copy Initialization:
+Assignment and copy initialization are two ways of initializing an object in C++.
+Assignment initializes an object after it has been created, while copy initialization creates a new object and initializes it with the value of an existing object.
+The syntax for assignment is object1 = object2, while the syntax for copy initialization is object1(object2).

+- #### this Pointer:
+The "this" pointer is a special pointer in C++ that holds the address of the current object.
+It is implicitly available inside all non-static member functions of a class.
+The "this" pointer can be used to access the members of the current object and to distinguish between multiple objects of the same class.

+- #### Virtual Function and Dynamic Binding:
+Virtual functions are used in C++ to achieve dynamic binding, which allows the function call to be resolved at runtime rather than compile-time.
+This means that the function called depends on the type of object being referred to, rather than the type of pointer or reference used to refer to the object.
+Virtual functions are declared in a base class and are overridden in derived classes to provide specialized implementations.

+- #### Virtual Destructor:
+A virtual destructor is a destructor declared as virtual in a base class.
+It ensures that the destructor of the derived class is called when an object of the derived class is deleted through a pointer to the base class.
+This is important when dealing with polymorphic objects, where the type of the object being deleted may not be known at compile-time.

+---

 ### Q .
 What is Operator Overloading List the operator that cannot be overloaded as member function

 In C++, operator overloading is a feature that allows operators such as `+, -, *, /, <<, >>,` and many others to be redefined for a user-defined class or data type.
 This allows for a more natural and intuitive syntax when working with user-defined types.